-- I. All grievances (as defined by 42 C.F.R. § 438.400) and complaints received by CONTRACTOR must be immediately forwarded to the COUNTY's Quality Management Department or other designated persons via a secure method (e.g., encrypted email or by fax) to allow ample time for the Quality Management staff to acknowledge receipt of the grievance and complaints and issue appropriate responses. - II.
+- I. All grievances (as defined by 42 C.F.R. § 438.400) and complaints received by CONTRACTOR shall be immediately forwarded to COUNTY's Quality Management Department or other designated persons via a secure method (e.g., encrypted email or by fax) to allow ample time for the Quality Management staff to acknowledge receipt of the grievance and complaints and issue appropriate responses. - II.
 CONTRACTOR shall not discourage the filing of grievances and clients do not need to use the term "grievance" for a complaint to be captured as an expression of dissatisfaction and, therefore, a grievance. - III.
-Aligned with MHSUDS IN 18-010E and 42 C.F.R. §438.404, the appropriate and delegated Notice of Adverse Benefit Determination (NOABD) must be issued by CONTRACTOR within the specified timeframes using the template provided by the COUNTY. - IV.
-NOABDs must be issued to clients anytime the CONTRACTOR has made or intends to make an adverse benefit determination that includes the reduction, suspension, or termination of a previously authorized service and/or the failure to provide services in a timely manner.
-The notice must have a clear and concise explanation of the reason(s) for the decision as established by DHCS and the COUNTY.
-The CONTRACTOR must inform the COUNTY immediately after issuing a NOABD. - V. Procedures and timeframes for responding to grievances, issuing and responding to adverse benefit determinations, appeals, and state hearings must be followed as per 42 C.F.R., Part 438, Subpart F (42 C.F.R. §§ 438.400 - 438.424). - VI.
-CONTRACTOR must provide clients any reasonable assistance in completing forms and taking other procedural steps related to a grievance or appeal such as auxiliary aids and interpreter services. - VII.
-CONTRACTOR must maintain records of grievances and appeals and must review the information as part of its ongoing monitoring procedures.

-The record must be accurately maintained in a manner accessible to the COUNTY and available upon request to DHCS.
+Aligned with Mental Health and Substance Use Disorder Services Information Notice (MHSUDS IN) 18-010E and 42 C.F.R. §438.404, the appropriate and delegated NOABD shall be issued by CONTRACTOR within the specified timeframes using the template provided by COUNTY. - IV.
+NOABDs shall be issued to clients anytime CONTRACTOR has made or intends to make an adverse benefit determination that includes the reduction, suspension, or termination of a previously authorized service and/or the failure to provide services in a timely manner.
+The notice shall have a clear and concise explanation of the reason(s) for the decision as established by DHCS and COUNTY.
+CONTRACTOR shall inform COUNTY immediately after issuing a NOABD. - V. Procedures and timeframes for responding to grievances, issuing and responding to adverse benefit determinations, appeals, and state hearings shall be followed as per 42 C.F.R., Part 438, Subpart F (42 C.F.R. §§ 438.400 - 438.424). - VI.
+CONTRACTOR shall provide clients any reasonable assistance in completing forms and taking other procedural steps related to a grievance or appeal such as auxiliary aids and interpreter services. - VII.
+CONTRACTOR shall maintain records of grievances and appeals and shall review the information as part of its ongoing monitoring procedures.
+The record shall be accurately maintained in a manner accessible to COUNTY and available upon request to DHCS.